 Pretrials.
 If the defendant chooses to have his or her case placed on the pretrial docket rather than proceeding directly to trial, the Court will schedule an initial pretrial, a final pretrial, and a trial date.
 If a defendant chooses to have a pretrial, time will be charged to the defendant as a waiver under Revised Code Section 2945.72.
 At the initial pretrial, the parties shall be prepared to advise the Court as to the status of discovery and any negotiations, and whether any motions will likely be filed.
 In the event that scheduling is the only matter to be determined at an initial pretrial, the parties may submit a written pretrial report in lieu of personally appearing, but may not do so in the event that the defendant is non-compliant with any pretrial services or if the case is not within the time limits of Revised Code Section 2945.71 or Superintendence Rule 39.
+The pretrial report form authorized for such purposes is published by the Court.
 At the final pretrial, the parties shall be prepared to advise the court whether the case is resolved or if the case will proceed to trial.